mlr-org/mlr3website/README.md

 ## How to change the website

-* The website consists of pages and blog posts.
+* The website consists of pages, blog and gallery posts.
 * Pages are `.Rmd` files located in the `mlr-org/` directory (e.g. `packages.Rmd`).
 * Blog posts are stored in `_posts` and `blog.Rmd` automatically list them.
 * Gallery posts are stored in `_gallery` and `gallery.Rmd` automatically list them.